Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Winthrop Performance Insights

-- The Eagles are outscoring opponents by 13.3 points per game, with a +147 scoring differential overall.
-They put up 80.8 points per game (64th in college basketball) and allow 67.5 per contest (105th in college basketball).

-- Winthrop comes out on top in the rebound battle by an average of 3.6 boards.
-It pulls down 36.5 rebounds per game (193rd in college basketball) compared to its opponents' 32.9.
+- Winthrop wins the rebound battle by an average of 3.6 boards.
+It records 36.5 rebounds per game (193rd in college basketball) compared to its opponents' 32.9.

-- Winthrop has won the turnover battle on average this season, committing 11.5 per game (149th in college basketball) while forcing 13.2 (97th in college basketball).
+- Winthrop has had fewer turnovers than its opponents this season, committing 11.5 per game (149th in college basketball) while forcing 13.2 (97th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.